madb88/Twitter/README.md

 # Twitter
-Aktualnie dziala:
-- dodawanie tweetow
-- wyswietlanie swoich tweetow
-- wyswietlanie tweetow wszystkich uzytkownikow
-- kasowanie swoich tweetow
-- komentowanie swoich tweetow
-- komentowanie tweetow innych uzytkownikow
+Twitter ver 1.0
+- Login and registration
+- Adding new tweets
+- Display tweets for user
+- Display tweets for all user
+- Deleting your own tweets
+- Comments for tweets
+- Sending messegess to other users

 TOdo:
-- wyswietlanie daty
+- flag for readed messeges
-- wiadomosci
+- Bootstrap style

+Twitter powered by PHP and Mysql